AlexBishopCode/BeerLine-Buddy/README.md

 ![Timer steps on a desktop](assets/images/readme-images/blb-timerstepscreenshot.png)

 The timer dividers are integrated as part of the sequential flow of the step dividers.
-The timers also each contain a 15 minute countdown timer which allows for the line cleaner to settle within the beer line and thus assisting in the cleaning of the line.
+The timer dividers each contain a 15 minute countdown timer which allows for the line cleaner to settle within the beer line and thus assists in the cleaning of the line.

-The timers have been programme to start by using click event listeners.
-The timers countdown from a set time, updating the display each second using an interval function and countdown logic.
+The timers have been programmed to start by adding click event listeners to their associated start buttons.
+The timers count down from a set time, updating the display each second using an interval function and countdown logic.

+Manipulation of the (900) seconds was required to ensure the minutes and seconds are displayed correctly and recognisably on the web page during the countdown timer.
+The minutes and seconds were converted into strings and the strings were programmed (using the padStart method) so that a '0' will appear before any single digit numbers to make the timer appear more clean and professional.

 <hr>